jefflester/minitrino/lib/modules/catalog/postgres/readme.md

 # Postgres Connector Module
 This module provisions a standalone Postgres service.
-It is named uniquely to avoid conflicts with other modules that may use Presto as a backend, such as the `hive-hms` module.
+It is named uniquely to avoid conflicts with other modules that may use Presto as a backend, such as the `hive-s3` module.